dalesgit/logseq/pages/shame-as-resistance-notes.md

 - Nina: Shame is used to control people
 - Linda: Step 4 of 12 steps is not about things I've **done** rather the elements of **shame**.
 Name it is the power.
 - n.b. the things we might hear in SD (26)
 	- Linda: "Truth-telling (about self) is so important in SD"
 	- Caution against saying to someone that, "Yes I have felt that too" -- wanting them to share. **Linda says don't do that**!
 Cherrie "I have been taught that questions can produce **defensiveness**."
 Rather, e.g., "tell me more."
 		- How we ask the questions makes a difference.
 Gentle ...
--
+	- "What are the parts of you that you don't want to be seen."